rabbitholiness/Bitcoin-Core-App/pages/features.md

 ### Settings

 The structure of the settings has changed quite a bit.
 Almost all settings are still available, but have been moved to different screens, typically to be available contextually.
+You can find a more detailed mapping in [this Google Sheet](https://docs.google.com/spreadsheets/d/1JyJDZBR-jyfXJgriTNiybVA1X4r0aK0Pc3D1LfVv_MA/edit?usp=sharing){:target="_blank"}.

 | Feature                                                              | App     | QT      |
 | -------------------------------------------------------------------- | ------- | ------- |